azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

           (c) you can get this application ids by going into Azure Portal --> Azure Active Directory --> App registrations --> All applications --> Search the application by name --> Click on the AD application --> Overview --> Copy Application (client) ID.

 #>

+<#
+For '-ScanIdentityApplicationId' parameter,
+          (a) use value created for "$appDetails.ApplicationId" from step 4a.
+                                    OR
+          (b) Run Create-AzSKTenantSecuritySolutionMultiTenantScannerIdentity command provided in step 4a.
+                                    OR
+          (c) you can get this application ids by going into Azure Portal --> Azure Active Directory --> App registrations --> All applications --> Search the multi-tenant application by name --> Click on the AD application --> Overview --> Copy Application ID.

+#>
 ```

 **Parameter details:**